vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-08-archiving-azure-monitor-data-with-kusto.md

 I since found a much simpler way.
 [ADX integrates with Azure Monitor](https://docs.microsoft.com/en-us/azure/data-explorer/query-monitor-data).
 It's therefore easy to load data from Azure Monitor into an ADX cluster.
 When the cluster is turned off, we only pay for the data stored in Standard Azure Storage.
 I could export it to files one day if I need to analyse the data outside of Kusto, but it's quite ok there for now.

+Archiving the data periodically (more often than every 93 days), I'll be able to get a hold of all the telemetry data since I move the blog to GitHub pages.

 In this article, I'll show how to do a periodic import in a robust manner, not reading data twice and taking care of failure scenarios.
+This will allow us to **explore a couple of Kusto concepts**.

 In a future article, I'll show how to automate the process.

 As usual, the [code is in GitHub](https://github.com/vplauzon/kusto/tree/master/archive-monitor).

 ## Requirements

+There is really just one requirement, i.e. tracking where we are at.
+But if we think this through a little more, that requirement declines into two:

+1. Remember where we stopped last time
+1. In case we failed in the middle of an archive cycle, be able to roll back the data

+For the first requirement, the natural

 https://docs.microsoft.com/en-us/azure/kusto/management/databasecursor